Toxicologist

 Once in the job, you'll receive practical laboratory-based and Good Laboratory Practice (GLP) training.
 You may also receive training in project and study management, data interpretation, report writing and presentation skills.
 If you're involved in forensic work you'll be trained in court reporting as well.

 You'll need to take part in continuing professional development (CPD) throughout your career in order to keep up to date with the latest toxicological developments.
-You can do this by attending lectures, seminars, workshops and conferences or through taking further qualifications such as the Royal Society of Biology International Diploma in Toxicology.
-CPD schemes are available through organisations such as the:
+This can include attending lectures, seminars, workshops and conferences or taking further qualifications.
+The BTS has details of related courses and qualifications in toxicology.

 If you don't already have a further qualification, you may want to do a Masters or PhD in your specific area of toxicology.
 For example, if you're working in environmental or ecotoxicology, you could take a Masters in a subject such as pollution science, waste management or aquatic resource management.
 This could be helpful for longer-term career progression and some employers may support and even sponsor you to do this while working.